hisl6802/ECCO/README.md

 # Clustering toolbox
 ## Design
 The Clustering Toolbox available here was designed as a user interface that allows for clustering analysis of untargeted metabolomics data.

-UI was designed to support the implementation and ease of use for ensemble clustering combined with clustering optimization (ECCO).
+This user interface contains 23 functionalities spanning from hierarchical clustering to clustering comparision to KEGG pathways analysis.
+Most functionalities within this UI contain user options allow for customization of analyses.
+Furthermore, we provide a start-up window that allows the user to define the number of threads (e.g., processes they would like to use during analysis allowing for rapid clustering analysis.

-Ensemble Clustering combined with Clustering Optimization (ECCO)
+## Ensemble Clustering combined with Clustering Optimization (ECCO)
-## This UI was designed on a server and thus can support multi-threading, and for the best performance should be run on a UI enabled server or cluster.
+Ensemble clustering combined with Clustering Optimization or ECCO is the main functionality within the clustering toolbox.
+This form of ensemble clustering is discussed in our pre-print [pre-print](https://www.biorxiv.org/content/10.1101/2022.11.03.515009v1.abstract) and can be adapted for your preferences.

 -Please see the Example Files directory for examples of input files for all functionalities expect the Selected Clusters Figure functionality

 ### Make sure to have python installed on the command line and that pip is installed for ease of implementation.